vitorm04/docs.pt-br/docs/framework/net-native/field-element-net-native.md

 ms.locfileid: "73128416"
 ---
 # <a name="field-element-net-native"></a>Elemento de > de campo de \<(.NET Native)
-Aplica a política de reflexão do tempo de execução a um campo.
+Aplica a política de reflexão do runtime a um campo.

 ## <a name="syntax"></a>Sintaxe